ibm-cloud-docs/databases-for-postgresql/howto-horizontal-scaling.md

 ```
 {: pre}

 To add members, use the [/deployments/{id}/groups/{group_id}](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup-permissions) endpoint.
 This endpoint sends a `PATCH` request with the number of members that you want in your deployment.
-The follwoing example request increases the number of members from the default of 2 to 3.
+The following example request increases the number of members from the default of 2 to 3.

+A 2-member deployment can be scaled only up to a 3-member instance.
+{: note}

 ```sh
 curl -X PATCH https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups/{group_id}